 Maybe it was nice to have someone to talk to while you used the bathroom, and maybe people even socialized at the ol' cesspool.
 Still, ew.
 It's hard to say exactly how people felt about the process, because today's standards for privacy and hygiene just didn't apply back then.

 Castles might appear to be fortresses from the outside, but the large and open floor plans on the inside left little room for privacy, especially if you were a servant.
 The lord and lady of the home would almost certainly have private chambers in which to dress and bathe, but all others who dwelled within the castle walls were forced to spend their days and nights in the constant company of each other.

 It was so dark and dingy in most areas of the castle that it might have been nice to have others close by for body warmth.
 Or perhaps they found other ways to stay warm; however, during the Middle Ages you could get it on with your spouse only for the purpose of procreation.
-This meant no new sexual positions, and even lusting after your own partner was considered a sin - that's what mistresses were for apparently.
+This meant no new sexual positions, and even lusting after your own partner was considered a sin.

 A Typical Castle Could House Over 100 People

 If you aren't a people-person, then maybe living in a castle wouldn't have been for you, not that anyone really had a choice.
 There were many servants needed to tend to castle chores, as well as generations worth of the lord and lady's families living in any given castle.
 It took that many people to tend to the daily running of a castle.
 This made for cramped quarters - all the servants and extended family meant a total lack of privacy.